 Hometown: Portage, MI

-Nicole Vanden BoschMajor: Instrumental Music Education & Horn Performance
+Nicole Vanden BoschMajor: Music Education & Horn Performance

 Hometown: Jenison, MI

-Nicole is a sophomore at WMU studying Secondary Instrumental Music Education and French Horn Performance.
-During her first year at college she was principal chair in the WMU Concert Band, played first mellophone with the Bronco Marching Band, participated in the WMU Horn Choir, Gale Force Wind Quintet, and the Light Bright Brass Quintet.
-While in high school Nicole participated in various honors bands and competitions including serving as assistant principal horn for the Grand Rapids Youth Symphony 2010-2011 season, the 2011 Michigan All State Band, and was a finalist in the 2011 Kalamazoo Concert Band Concerto Competition.
+Nicole is a senior at WMU studying Music Education and Horn Performance.
+This year she is serving as the second horn in the University Symphony Orchestra and as a member of the WMU Horn Choir.
+In the past year her, she has played with the Western Horn Quartet who traveled to Los Angeles for the International Horn Symposium for the International Horn Quartet Competition and to present a lecture/workshop on classical improvisation with Dr. Foulk.
+During her previous four years at WMU she has performed with the University Concert Band, the University Symphonic Band, the Western Winds Ensemble, wind quintets and brass quintets, along with many other short term ensembles.
+She also marched mellophone for two years and cymbals in the Bronco Marching Band.
+She works as a private instructor and as a music education advocate at Marshall Music.
+While in high school, Nicole participated in various honors bands and competitions including serving as assistant principal horn for the Grand Rapids Youth Symphony 2010-2011 season, the 2011 Michigan All State Band, and was a finalist in the 2011 Kalamazoo Concert Band Concerto Competition.
 Nicole sat principal chair each year in high school and received the Arion Music Award.
-She spent three years as a student music teacher at Hudsonville Christian Elementary and Middle schools and gives private lessons over the summer.
-Nicole was also a four year member of her high school's varsity swim team.
+Nicole was also a four-year member of her high school's varsity swim team.
 Along with receiving the 2011 Academic Athlete Award she was a 2010 OK Green All Conference swimmer, a state finalist in two events, and holds her high school's records for the 200 Medley Relay, the 200 Freestyle Relay, and the 100 Breaststroke.
-Nicole enjoys listening to movie sound tracks, especially Hans Zimmer, Steve Jablonsky, and Alexandre Desplat.
+Nicole enjoys reading and listening to movie sound tracks, especially Hans Zimmer, Steve Jablonsky, James Newton Howard, and John Powell.